Learn why your PDFs are huge and how to shrink them fast—from compressing images to removing bloated fonts and unnecessary data.

 Compression reduces your file size by eliminating redundant data, re-encoding images, and optimizing content without compromising quality.
 You can compress your PDF file easily using Smallpdf’s Compress PDF tool.

-- Basic is perfect for most files.
+- Basic is perfect for most files and can reduce size by up to 40%.

-- Download your resized file in seconds!
+- Download your resized file in seconds

 You’ll see a noticeable difference in file size while maintaining the visual integrity of your document.
+For multiple files, you can use our batch processing feature to compress several PDFs at once.

 Step 2: Use the Split PDF Tool